marlonbarrios/comp_viz_ml5/README.md

 ##Video Hot Spots |

 Recreating interactive triggering of sounds I used to do in MaxMspJitter (2003) using now  JavaScript.
 The motion is detected by progressive frame difference triggering several oscillators square wave forms.
 I am using  VIDA is a  library that adds camera (or video) based motion detection and blob tracking functionality to p5js.
 Mind blowing that it runs in the browser.
-#p5 #javascript #creativecodeart #dancetech #creativedevelopment
-Runs better in desktop computers/laptops.
-Let me know  it it works for you.
-Resize the browser window if you cannot hear sounds.

 <img width="630" alt="Screen Shot 2022-11-04 at 3 52 11 PM" src="https://user-images.githubusercontent.com/90220317/200063274-ebe9e3a1-9c6d-49e3-a9ef-62f9e4ad8e93.png">